lfulmer35/ArkansasPlanning/brainstorm.md

 ### Summary
 Fort Smith is a blue collar town and thus cheaper.
 The air force base is growing and there will likely be potential for jobs.
 The many factories in the town also provide job opportunity.
-Its primary benefit its central location between NW AR and New Blaine, and its river valley location.
+Its primary benefit is its central location between NW AR and New Blaine, and its river valley location.
 ### Advantages :thumbsup:
  * Cheaper
  * Proximity to family